Roundtable on smart cities

 The roundtable is meant to help the drafters of the Charter identify best practises from all over Europe and develop a comprehensive Charter, which addresses the opportunities that new technologies offer for improving the quality of life in cities, reducing their ecological footprint and creating new urban commons, but also the threats these technologies may present to civil liberties and social justice.

 The Charter project will be introduced by Richard Wouters of Wetenschappelijk Bureau GroenLinks.
-Martin Fodor, green councillor in Bristol and rapporteur on smart cities of the Congress of Local and Regional Authorities (Council of Europe), will comment on the draft Charter, as will the other participants of the roundtable.
+Martin Fodor, green councillor in Bristol and rapporteur on smart cities of the Congress of Local and Regional Authorities (Council of Europe), will comment on the draft Charter, as will Tony Hart (Smart Oxford) and other participants of the roundtable.

 Date and Time